webmakaka/sysadm.ru/website/01-docs/04-devops/04-clouds/01-google/02-gke/01-qwiklabs/02-kubernetes-solutions/09-deploy-a-web-app-on-gke-with-https-redirect-using-lets-encrypt.md

 ---
 layout: page
 title: Deploy a Web App on GKE with HTTPS Redirect using Lets Encrypt
+description: Deploy a Web App on GKE with HTTPS Redirect using Lets Encrypt
+keywords: Deploy a Web App on GKE with HTTPS Redirect using Lets Encrypt
 permalink: /devops/clouds/google/gke/qwiklabs/kubernetes-solutions/deploy-a-web-app-on-gke-with-https-redirect-using-lets-encrypt/
 ---

 # [GSP269] Deploy a Web App on GKE with HTTPS Redirect using Lets Encrypt

 <br/>

 Делаю:
 31.05.2019

 https://www.qwiklabs.com/focuses/2771?parent=catalog